Category: Company News

 A People-Oriented Approach

 Our ESG commitments run through all levels of the organisation, led by our Head of ESG, Mark Allison.
-He was appointed 16 months ago with a clear brief to formalise and build on the work which was already taking place, and to drive our ESG work forward.
+He was appointed 16 months ago with a clear brief to formalise and build on the work which was already taking place, and to drive our ESG work forward, in particular with direct support for our partners.

 Since then, with Mark’s expertise, previous experience and work he has already put into speaking to people across the business, we’ve created a strategy which is ambitious and people focused.
-This strategy, created from the thoughts and ideas of our colleagues, will inform our work in ESG for the next five years.
+This strategy, created from the thoughts and ideas of our colleagues and partners, will inform our work in ESG for the next five years and beyond.

 Environmental impact